mmu-webdesign/Level4-web-term-1/HTML/html01/06-semantics.md

 <h1>This is a top level heading</h1>
 ```

-By default, most browser's user agent stylesheet will style an `<h1>` with a large font size to make it look like a heading (although you could style it to look like anything you wanted - as we said previously under *Visuals*).
+By default, the user agent stylesheet on most browsers will style an `<h1>` with a large font size to make it look like a heading (although you could style it to look like anything you wanted - as we said previously under *Visuals*).

 <figure>